kongnakornna/fastify_mysql_crud/README_Dev.md

 # step 2
 - Development server
 - Run `npx nodemon` for a dev server.
-- Navigate `localhost:8001`.
+- Navigate `localhost:3031`.
 The app will automatically reload if you change any of the source files.

 # step 3
 - Build Source Code on production

-Run `npx gulp`
+Run `npx gulp `

 # step 4  run application on service